Douglas Kendrew: Military career

 Kendrew joined Uppingham School Officer Training Corps, and attained the rank of cadet under officer.

 Kendrew was commissioned as a second lieutenant with the Leicestershire Regiment Supplementary Reserve of Officers on 18 January 1930, and joined the regiment on 28 August 1931.
 He was promoted to lieutenant in 1934, captain in 1939 and major in 1946 (he held appointments as acting or temporary major, lieutenant colonel, colonel and brigadier at various times and ended the war as a war substantive lieutenant colonel).
 From November 1936 until December 1938 he served as assistant instructor and instructor at the Tank Driving and Maintenance School (subsequently the Armoured Fighting Vehicle School) at Bovington Camp.
-Kendrew was then an instructor at the Royal Military College, Sandhurst until 1 September 1939, two days before the Second World War began.
+Kendrew was then an instructor at the Royal Military College, Sandhurst until 1 September 1939, the day the Second World War began.

 During the war, Kendrew served in North Africa and Italy as a brigade major with the 36th Brigade from 1942.
 From 12 February 1943 until 18 March 1943 he was a general staff officer, 2nd grade (GSO2) (Operations) at First Army headquarters in Tunisia.
 He commanded the 6th Battalion, York and Lancaster Regiment, of 138th Infantry Brigade in 46th Infantry Division, in North Africa and Italy in 1943 and served as commander of the 128th (Hampshire) Infantry Brigade in Italy, Middle East, Greece and Austria between 1944 and 1946.
 His leadership and bravery saw the distinction of him being awarded the Distinguished Service Order three times during this period.